 The process keeps going until they reach your back-end offer, helps you increase the average cart value per customer.

 This is a difference between people who have sales funnel and sell the product only:

-- If you have a sales process (sales funnel), you only use ads to attract people to your bait to get their information.
+- If you have a sales funnel, you only use ads to attract people to your bait to get their information.
 Then introduce them to other products or services, almost free using email marketing, chatbot, SMS, etc.

-Once you have a sales process, you should focus ads on your front end offer.
-Then you can promote your core, middle, and back-end offers by using follow-up funnel.
+Once you have a sales process, you should focus ads on your front-end offer.
+Then you can promote your core, middle, and back-end offers by using a follow-up funnel.
 You also increase your profits and outbid your competitors.